darash-desai/evolver/README.md

 - `and`
 - `or`

-The default behavior for evaluating trigger conditions is OR if this property is not explicitely set.
+If this property is not explicitely set, he default behavior for evaluating trigger conditions is OR.

 ### Example